braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 We have released a beta version of our iOS 14 compatible SDK [available on our Github](**LINK**), and will continue to release updates and fixes to this beta version as Apple continues to release newer versions of iOS 14 beta.

-We expect to release our official support for iOS 14 soon after Apple releases their final version of iOS 14 (known as the "golden master").
+We expect to release our official support for iOS 14 soon after Apple releases their final version of iOS 14 (known as the "Golden Master").

 If you experience any issues or questions related to our iOS 14 compatibility or beta release, please open a new [Github Issue][2].